RagnowProductions/ConTop-OS/README.md

-# ConTop OS
+# ConTop OS Wii
-## Desktop operating systems designed to look like retro console systems
+## A desktop operating system designed to look like the Wii's OS

-### What is ConTop OS?
+### What is ConTop OS Wii?
 ConTop OS is a set of operating systems designed to look and feel like retro console OS systems.

-### What consoles will ConTop OS make on Desktop?
-Here's a list of some:
- - Wii System Software (Under branch ConTopWii)
- - PS1
- - DreamCast
+The version you are looking at is the version designed around the Wii.